krishnasinghprojects/Cyberlife/README.md

 - **Backend:** Express & `ws` (Lightweight asynchronous networking).
 - **Database:** SQLite (Embedded, high-speed configuration storage).
 - **Routing:** Modules are hot-loaded and dynamically proxied based on the `ENABLED_MODULES` array.

-## Roadmap & Progress

-Check the `/Posts` directory for chronological developer logs and architecture updates on how the platform has evolved from a simple monitoring script into a multi-nodal IoT ecosystem.